WebAssembly/interface-types/proposals/interface-types/Explainer.md

 * types for describing handles to resources that address resource lifetime (see also [#87](https://github.com/WebAssembly/interface-types/issues/87))
 * optional/default-valued record fields or function parameters
 * how precisely calls to host functions work
+* ability to import/export interface *values* (as opposed to adapter functions), thereby allowing adapter modules to import configuration data and [JSON modules]

 [Core Spec]: https://webassembly.github.io/spec/core